|

 Ok, so Cape Point Vineyards is not actually in Constantia, and is in fact over Ou Kaapse Weg, but it is close enough to Steenberg to be done in the same day.
 It is a newer wine farm (its first bottling was 25 years ago), and has a much more casual vibe than the older Constantia estates.
 What makes it special are the sea views, which no other Cape Town wine estate has – watching the sunset from the lawns here is spectacular.
 They also have an early evening food and wine market on summer Thursdays, which is very popular.

 The tasting room serves cheese and charcuterie platters, and also offers wine tastings paired with oysters.
 Alternatively, there are four restaurant options.
-The Courtyard Restaurant is family friendly with a shaded patio, an outdoor play area and sea views.
+The Courtyard Restaurant is family-friendly with a shaded patio, an outdoor play area, and sea views.
 It serves cheese and charcuterie platters, pizzas, and burgers.
 You can also pre-order a picnic basket to have on the lawn near the koi pond, overlooking the ocean.

 There are also two slightly more upmarket restaurants – Meldt, which serves sushi and oysters, paired with the estate’s wines, as well as an a la carte bistro.
 In terms of wine, they make overwhelmingly white wines, with a lot of sauvignon blanc.
 The Isliedh, their award-winning Cape Bordeaux white blend, is worth a try.